tnear/linux/nvme.md

 hello world
 ```

+## Logical block addressing
+Logical block addressing (LBA) specifies the location of blocks of data on secondary storage.
+LBA is a simple sequential number.
+Block 0 is the first on the drive, block 1 is the second, etc. Data is requested and written in block sizes.

+NVMe drives typically use 4 KB block sizes (as compared to HDDs which often use 512-bytes).
+This larger size is more efficient for flash memory.

+Each namespace has its own LBA.
+NVMe commands specify the LBA number.

+### Read-modify-write
+Read-modify-write happens when a drive *reads* an existing block into memory, *modifies* the portion to change, then *writes* the entire block back to storage.

 ## Resources
 - https://www.youtube.com/watch?v=Qy1q4qT7b2M
 - NVM Express over Fabrics with SPDK for Intel® Ethernet Products with RDMA (May 2021)